apache/flink/docs/dev/stream/testing.md

 The static variable in `CollectSink` is used here because Flink serializes all operators before distributing them across a cluster.
 Communicating with operators instantiated by a local Flink mini cluster via static variables is one way around this issue.
-Alternatively, you could for example write the data to files in a temporary directory with your test sink.
+Alternatively, you could, for example, write the data to files in a temporary directory with your test sink.
 You can also implement your own custom sources for emitting watermarks.

 ## Testing checkpointing and state handling